Biorefinery, Renewable Chemical, and Biobased Product Manufacturing Assistance Program

 What does this program do?

-This program provides loan guarantees up to $250 million to assist in the development, construction, and retrofitting of new and emerging technologies for the development of Advanced Biofuels, Renewable Chemicals, and Biobased Product Manufacturing by providing loan guarantees for up to $250 million.
+This program provides loan guarantees up to $250 million to assist in the development, construction, and retrofitting of new and emerging technologies for advanced biofuels, renewable chemicals and biobased products.

 Who may apply for this program?

 Lenders with legal authority, sufficient experience and expertise, and can demonstrate they meet the FDIC definition of “Well Capitalized” at the time of application and issuance of Loan Note Guarantee, including: